jdcr1425/ansible-to-migrate/README.md

         mysql_server

-Here the webserver would be configured on the local host and the dbserver on a server called "bensible".
+Here the webserver would be configured on the local host and the dbserver on a server called "mysql_server".
 The stack can be deployed using the following
 command:

         ansible-playbook -i hosts site.yml